65 Truly Extraordinary Uses for Household Staples You Already Own

 Baking soda spruces wallpaper

-To brighten a dingy section, wipe it with a sponge moistened in a solution of one quart water and one tablespoon baking soda.
+To brighten a dingy section, wipe it with a sponge moistened in a solution of one-quart water and one tablespoon baking soda.
 For grease stains on wallpaper, rub a paste of one tablespoon baking soda and one teaspoon water on the stain.
 After five to ten minutes, wipe off with a damp sponge.
 Always test on an inconspicuous part of the paper first.
-Check out these other home remedies for baking soda.

 Oven cleaner refreshes a curling iron